Curcuma aromatica: Description

 The wild turmeric is one among the 80 members of the plant family Zingiberaceae.
 The perennial foliage dies down in late autumn and the rhizomes remain dormant in winter.
 The inflorescence appears in early spring from the base of the rhizomes.
 During summer monsoon season and the immediately following weeks, the plant grows fast and vigorously.
 The stalk grows to about 20–30 cm tall, and is crowned with enlarged coloured bracts with pink tips.
 Leaves often appear even after the flowers.
 When in full growth the plants can reach a height of about 40 cm tall.

 Habitat

-This species is found in the south Asian region, predominantly in in South India, Japan, and Sri Lanka.
+This species is found in the south Asian region, predominantly in South India, Japan, and Sri Lanka.
 The chemical composition of the species grown in different areas were found to be in different quantities.
 It is commonly known to native to Western Ghats and has been used by South Asian communities.